Back to Top

 Emphasize Readability

-Use plenty of white space (also known as negative space) and spread visual elements out across the page.
+Use plenty of whitespace and spread visual elements out across the page.
 Use headings in your text and easy-to-read typography.
-Use readable font sizes.
-A 16px font is best for main body text.
+Use good font sizes.
+A 16 px font is best for main body text.

-Check out the site for OFT Law, a food poisoning law firm focused on handling food injury cases nationwide.
-This is a solid example of how to effectively market a highly specialized niche practice.
-While it has clean, simple graphics, and photos for the front page, the site also leans heavily on promoting the firm’s expertise.
+Check out the site for OFT Law.
+They are a food poisoning law firm focused on handling food injury cases nationwide.
+This solid example of how to do a good job marketing a highly specialized niche practice.
+While it has clean, simple graphics & photos for the front page, the site also leans heavily on promoting the firm’s expertise.

 OFT law firm website design focuses on expertise